Business France

-Business France is a French établissement public à caractère industriel et commercial created on 1 January 2015 through a merger between Unifrance and the French Agency for International Investment (InvestInFrance).
-It has the status of a public institution under the supervision of the Ministry of Economy and Finance, the Ministry of Foreign Affairs and International Development and the Ministry of Rural Spatial Planning and Territory Development.
-It is headquartered on Boulevard Saint-Jacques in the 14th arrondissement of Paris.
+Business France is a French statutory organization and industry association, founded in January 2015 through a merger between Unifrance and the French Agency for International Investment (InvestInFrance).
+Its aim is to promote export-led growth by French businesses, as well as foreign investment in France.

-Business France's Chairman is Pascal Cagni and Director General is Laurent Saint-Martin.
+Business France has the status of a public institution under the supervision of the Ministry of Economy and Finance, the Ministry of Foreign Affairs and International Development, and the Ministry of Rural Spatial Planning and Territory Development.
+It is headquartered on Boulevard Saint-Jacques, in the 14th arrondissement of Paris.